fastify/point-of-view/README.md

 @fastify/view supports layouts for **EJS**, **Handlebars**, **Eta** and **doT**.
 These engines also support providing a layout on render.

-**Please note:** Global layouts and provding layouts on render are mutually exclusive.
+**Please note:** Global layouts and providing layouts on render are mutually exclusive.
 They can not be mixed.

 ```js
 fastify.get('/', (req, reply) => {